ibexa/documentation-developer/docs/update_and_migration/from_4.4/update_from_4.4.md

 ## Update to v4.5.latest

-You can now continue with the application of the 4.5 patches instructions starting with [v4.5.2](update_from_4.5.md#v452).
+You can now continue applying the instructions for the 4.5 patch releases, starting with [v4.5.2](update_from_4.5.md#v452).